jagbit/FileSplitProject/README.md

 ***Description***

-I need help with a task at work.
-Details below.

 Given file A with x number of records, split the file into y number of smaller files containing equal number of records.

 Notes: